amueller69/Law-School-Notes/Spring-2019/Bankruptcy/02-BankruptcyProceedingsOverview.md

       * Enormous level of protection for debtors
       * When the debtor files for bankruptcy, there is an automatic stay.
 This says that creditors have to immediately cease and desist the moment debtor files for bankruptcy.
 Cannot go to state courts (prevents creditors from suing to collect judgments); call debtor; solicit payment in anyway
       * Furthers the goals of bankruptcy: (1) prevent a race to the courthouse; (2) allow for a collective solution to the problem that is better for all creditors
-    * Creditor’s bargain theory: (Douglas Baird; Thomas Jackson) core purpose of business bankruptcy is to provide a collective solution to financial distress.
+    * Creditor's bargain theory: (Douglas Baird; Thomas Jackson) core purpose of business bankruptcy is to provide a collective solution to financial distress.
 Key is the automatic stay
     * §363 – Gives the trustee in a bankruptcy case the power to use, sell, dispose of property of the debtor outside of the ordinary course of business as long as there is notice, hearing, and court approval
       * This is the provision the court used in Chrysler to get through the bankruptcy process so quickly
       * Creditors have a chance to object to proposed 363 sales at a hearing